Automating Computational Design with Generative AI: Model Training

-In order to fine-tune Stable Diffusion to the different semantic encodings, we implemented an algorithmic design approach in Python that generates a desired number of floor plans and then encodes it in each of the four different proposed styles $\ModelReduced$, $\ModelSemRoom$, $\ModelSemElem$, and $\ModelSemRoomElem$ as well as a description prompt for each image.
+In order to fine-tune Stable Diffusion to the different semantic encodings that we described, we implemented an algorithmic design heuristic in Python, which procedurally generates a desired number of floor plans, encodes them in each of our four different proposed styles $\ModelReduced$, $\ModelSemRoom$, $\ModelSemElem$, and $\ModelSemRoomElem$, and then generates a customized description prompt for each variant.
 This ensures that all four models are on even ground during the training phase.
-Fig.~\ref{fig:encoding} shows example images for each of the proposed encodings.
+Fig.~\ref{fig:training_data} shows procedurally generated example images for each of the proposed encodings.